 AI for content creation was not created to replace creative jobs (take that AI, I can make puns!).
 It was made for integration.
 To make those jobs faster, more efficient, and more accurate.
 But AI cannot do these things on its own.
 It still requires human programming and back-end maintenance.

 The main purpose of AI and machine learning

 Writing articles require research and resources.
-Collecting information from multiple sources, fact-checking those collected sources, analyzing information from those sources that is relevant to the article and organizing that information into an article.
+Collecting information from multiple sources, fact-checking those collected sources, analyzing information from those sources that are relevant to the article, and organizing that information into an article.
 Really similar to the AI’s MO.

-Gathering information, fact checking and analyzing the data are the processes that takes a sizeable chunk of the time from a writer.
-To stay pertinent and within the bounds of ethics, the writer really needs to spend time in research so that the content produced will be accurate and relevant.
+Gathering information, fact-checking, and analyzing the data are the processes that take a sizeable chunk of time from a writer.
+To stay pertinent and within the bounds of ethics, the writer needs to spend time in research so that the content produced will be accurate and relevant.
 It takes hours for an average writer to do that.